sinergitanpabatas15/Dataquiz/log.md

 ## Day 93: 7 Feb 2019

 **Today's Progress**: Start working on the project details page.
 Add different size of image gallery, one for details page, a bigger one for image lightbox.
 Created new componenet of Overlay to show bigger images.

+## Day 94: 11 Feb 2019

+**Today's Progress**: Add font weight 500 fonts to portfolio page, as it looks weird on Windows.
+Also, started my first project with Angluar + Node.js + Typescript + Graphql, decided to create a clone of Pinterest.

+**Thoughts:**: This is my first time to use Typescript with Express.js, used lots of time to solve error.
+Also, graphql server improved a lot since my last touch of it.
+Last time I used express-graphql with MySQL to create Pinterest clone, but stucked with context, relay style pagination and auth side, so that project was abandoned.

+This time, I tried to use apollo-server with Mongodb and that is quite simple compared to express-graphql with sequelize + MySQL.
+Hope I can finish it! :)